WFP-Doobelepers/wangshengfp.org/content/faq/candace.md

 ![artifact](/faq/candace/c1.png)
 **C1 - Returning Heiress of the Scarlet Sands**

 Gives 3 more seconds of burst uptime and infusion.
-Doesn’t increase her damage, but increased uptime means more uptime on hydro aura and her buff, allowing for greedier rotations, which is basically always a welcome addition.
+Doesn’t increase her damage, but increased uptime means more uptime on Hydro aura and her buff, allowing for greedier rotations, which is basically always a welcome addition.
 Rating 4/5s

 ![artifact](/faq/candace/c2.png)
 **C2 - Moon-Piercing Brilliance**